 “Tucked into the heart of the Carolinas at VanHoy Farms in Harmony, NC is this year’s Carolina Jubilee festival, September 29 and 30.
 The third annual festival is the project of the Carolina Farm Trust, an organization whose mission is to improve the environmental sustainability of farming communities of the Carolinas.
 There will be 18 bands over the two days, along with food, drinks, and various other activities all from right in the region.

 To truly understand the Carolina Jubilee, it is important to consider the initiatives of the Carolina Farm Trust which began just over two years ago in May of 2015.
 “I just started talking to the farmers and asking ‘What do you need?
 Is it a tractor; is it land?’ and then I began making all of these commitments that I had no idea how I would follow through on.
-So I needed a vehicle for that and that’s when the paperwork got started.
-I just backed into it,” said founder Zack Wyatt.”
+So I needed a vehicle for that

 The Carolina Farm Trust helps farmers acquire equipment, lease or purchase land, protect farmland from development, and through creative marketing campaigns.